 Working at the intersections of cultural and urban geography, my current research explores how artists use, reimagine, and remake spaces of the city and act as agents of social change.
+Graffiti, street art, and other forms of illegal public art are the main focus in my work at the moment.
+More broadly, my work examines how art can contribute to understandings of public space and the environment.

 My artistic work informs my academic research particularly through the use of visual methods.
 Photography features importantly in my research and I view my photographs as works of art, even when attached to a research question.
 I believe that this commitment to the aesthetic and art in my use of visual methods — including the use of cartography and geographic information systems — helps connect the viewer with my research in unique and important ways.